 Author: Adrienne marie brown

 14-Day Virtual Healing Cypher

-Designed to create intentionality and deepen the fellows’ wellness practice.
-During this phase, the fellows will be invited to consider their own rituals for wellness, participate in morning meditations, prayer, conscious speech, journaling, and movement.
+Designed to support intentional wellness practices, fellows will be invited to consider their own rituals for wellness, participate in morning meditations, prayer, conscious speech, journaling, and movement.
 In addition to these activities, participants will be asked to pay close attention to diet, hydration, the intake of intoxicants, caffeine, and personal relationships.
 This is a guided self-study with a container built to support you in your spiritual work.
 There are no doctors, therapists, or spiritual healers retained to support this aspect of our work.
 It is important that you have a support system that can assist you during your spiritual healing work.
 This phase is also imperative and integral to the cultivating the stamina necessary for the upcoming studio and public performance phases of the fellowship.

 Jun 9 - Jul 1

 Designed to provide a safe and rigorous container for a deep exploration of solo, ensemble, and public performance, this phase includes workshops with the director of the program, past fellow participants, and a carefully curated faculty.
 The goal is to push fellows to explore emancipation, conjure, and resilience from a space of authenticity, integrity, and ritual in their own work and the work of the cohort.
 Sessions will focus on devised performance, writing for performance, choreography, and ritual performance praxis.